HBO GO. or is it HBO Now?

 The Netflix CEO has a reason to celebrate.
 His long touted rival, HBO, has steered course, becoming an emulator of Netflix rather than the trendsetter it had once been with its new app, HBO NOW.

-If you haven’t heard about it, HBO NOW is a platform that allows users to subscribe to HBO for a monthly charge of $15.
 If you have an Apple TV, tablet, PC or smart phone, you can access the app at any time – without having to include it as part of your television package.